Outputs and tools

 To add the WMS into your own GIS you would do on of the following:

 For ArcGIS: Open to ‘Catalog Window’; expand ‘GIS Servers’ and double click ‘Add WMS Server’.
-Next copy and paste the WMS link for the layer of interest (found via the link above) into the ‘URL’ box.
+Next copy and paste the WMS link for the layer of interest (found via the links above) into the ‘URL’ box.
 Click ‘Ok’.
 The WMS layers of interest can then be dragged into the ArcGIS table of contents.

 For QGIS: Click ‘Layer’; ‘Add WMS/WMTS Layer’ and click ‘New’.
 Next copy and paste the WMS link for the layer of interest (found via the link above) into the ‘URL’ box.
 Click ‘Ok’.
 Click ‘Connect’.
 Select the ‘Image Encoding’ of your choice and click ‘Add’.
 The layer will now be added in your QGIS Canvas.

-It is also possible to load WMS layers into R using either ‘ Leaflet’ and the ‘addWMSTilesor’ function or by running R alongside GRASS and using the ‘r.in.wms’ function
+For R: It is also possible to load WMS layers into R using either ‘ Leaflet’ and the ‘addWMSTilesor’ function or by running R alongside GRASS and using the ‘r.in.wms’ function